rayaman/multi/README.md

 Because of a codependency in net libaray, if using the networkmanager you will need to install the net library sepertly Going forward I will include a Release zip for love2d.
-I do not know why I haven't done this yet
+I do not know why I haven't done this yet **The Network Manager rework is currently being worked on and the old version is not included in this version.
+It will be released in 15.0.0**

 ```
 luarocks install multi
 luarocks install lnet